makeswift/makeswift-mini/README.md

 Feel free to use any tools that help you be productive, including AI coding assistants like Claude Code.
 Just keep in mind that if selected for a follow-up interview, you'll need to discuss your solution and reasoning without these tools, so make sure you understand your implementation well.

 This assignment is purposefully open-ended because we want to see your unique approach!
 We'll evaluate your submission holistically, focusing on how you tackle complex problems, architect solutions, and communicate your design decisions.

+## Submission Guidelines

+**Important**: Please do not host your submission publicly on GitHub or any other public platform.
+Follow the submission instructions provided to you separately to ensure your work remains private during the evaluation process.

 ## Questions?